lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-3. Loop to iterate through all the results that were returned from the model.
-From each result pull out the vehicle type and color values.
+3. A loop is used to iterate through all the results that were returned from the model.
+From each result the vehicle type and color values are retrieved.

 ```cpp
       for (int bi = 0; bi < maxBatch; bi++) {